rritec/powerbi/Notebooks/PBI_01_07_Project1_Power_Query_Editor_Lab.md

 This lab comprises of three exercises:

-In the first exercise, you will import data to Power BI Desktop from an Access database file.
+In the **First Exercise**, you will import data to Power BI Desktop from an Access database file.

-In the second exercise, you will import data from CSV files which resides in a file folder.
+In the **Second Exercise**, you will import data from CSV files which resides in a file folder.
 You will append this new data to the corresponding existing data that comes from the Access Database.

-In the third exercise, you will import data to Power BI Desktop from an Excel file that is less structured.
+In the **Third Exercise**, you will import data to Power BI Desktop from an Excel file that is less structured.